Haunting photo shows missing Georgia man on New York City streets - NewsBreak

 “He looked really skinny, dirty, you could tell he was living on the streets,” Kim Crown recalled.
 “He just had a winter coat next to him.”

-Crown said she offered to help Jossiah, but he refused assistance.‘No truth’ to Russian claim of Ukrainian ‘mutant’ soldiers
+Crown said she offered to help Jossiah, but he refused assistance.FBI finds missing Ohio teen with kidnapper in Texas

 “He just politely said, ‘I’m fine, I’m good, no thank you,'” she remembered.